miloswrath/cs-4400-proj-implementation/backend/README.md

 The repo includes:
 - `sql/00_app_user.sql` — ensures the `appuser/appsecret` MySQL account exists.
 - `sql/create_tables.sql` — creates all tables and inserts the fictional patients, staff, therapists, referrals, outcome measures, and sessions used by the app.
-- `backend/sql/admin_seed.sql` — adds deeper shoulder exercise data, multi-month sessions, and outcome histories so the admin dashboard always has something to chart.
+- `sql/02_seed_data.sql` — adds deeper shoulder exercise data, multi-month sessions, outcome histories, and the default admin user so the dashboard always has something to chart.
 - `Dockerfile.db` + `docker-compose.yml` — build a MySQL container that automatically runs the SQL scripts above the first time it starts.

 If you need to reset everything, stop the containers, run `docker compose down -v`, and start them again with `docker compose up -d`.
-The backend also seeds/updates the admin account and analytics dataset every time it boots, so developers using an existing database still get the same demo experience.
+To refresh only the sample analytics data (without nuking volumes) run `mysql -uappuser -pappsecret PT_Clinic < sql/02_seed_data.sql`.